 Wind makes aspen leaves and conifer needles whisper, but they do so in different voices.
-In flight some birds’ wings whistle, some trill, some buzz, and some are silent.
+In flight, some birds’ wings whistle, some trill, some buzz, and some are silent.
 Subalpine fir and balsam poplar both enrich the air after a summer rain.
 Wood nymph and pipsissewa contend for the most beautiful fragrance of all our wildflowers.
 A fresh gumweed defines what sticky is, and an old mushroom defines what slimy is.
 Being truly outdoors involves more than what the eyes can see.
-Engaging the Senses will explore how using all our senses can enrich our time engaging nature.
+Explore how using all our senses can enrich our time engaging nature.